Reliance Industries: Listing

 The company's equity shares are listed on the National Stock Exchange of India Limited (NSE) and the BSE Limited.
 The Global Depository Receipts (GDRs) issued by the company are listed on London Stock Exchange.
 It has issued approx. 5.6 crore (56 million) GDRs wherein each GDR is equivalent to two equity shares of the company.
 Approximately 3.46% of its total shares are listed on Luxembourg Stock Exchange.

 Its debt securities are listed at the Wholesale Debt Market (WDM) Segment of the National Stock Exchange of India Limited (NSE).

 It has received domestic credit ratings of AAA from CRISIL (S&P subsidiary) and Fitch.
 Moody's and S&P have provided investment grade ratings for international debt of the company, as Baa2 positive outlook (local currency issuer rating) and BBB+ outlook respectively.

 On 28 December 2017, RIL announced that it will be acquiring the wireless assets of Anil Ambani-led Reliance Communications for about ₹23,000 crores.

 Operations

 The company's petrochemical, refining, and oil and gas-related operations form the core of its business; other divisions of the company include cloth, retail, telecommunications, and special economic zone (SEZ) development.
-In 2012–13, it earned 76% of its revenue from refining, 19% from petrochemicals, 2% from oil & gas and 3% from other segments.

 In July 2012, RIL informed that it was going to invest US$1 billion over the next few years in its new aerospace division which will design, develop and manufacture equipment and components, including aircraft, engine, radars, avionics and accessories for military and civilian aircraft, helicopters, unmanned airborne vehicles, and aerostats.

-As of 16 March 2023, the company had 234 subsidiary companies and 11 associate companies.
+In July 2024, Reliance Industries was granted the approval by United States to resume importing oil from Venezuela.

+The company had more than 200 subsidiary companies and more than 15 associate companies as of 2024.
+In fiscal year 2024, the company generated 65% of its sales in India and 35% outside India.